 Facebook Image Sizes 2026: The Complete Guide

 Learn the correct Facebook image sizes for 2026.
-Cover photos, feed posts, Stories, and profile photos — every dimension to avoid blurry uploads.
+Cover photos, feed posts, Stories, and profile photos — every spec to avoid blurry or cropped uploads.

 Getting your Facebook image sizes wrong means cover photos that look cropped on mobile, blurry profile pictures, and feed posts that get compressed into low-quality previews.
 This guide covers every Facebook image size you need in 2026.